ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/constitution.md

 to preside over a debate concerning a vote of no confidence in themself.

-#### 4.7 Vacancies
+#### 4.7 Vacancies {amended-2019-02-11-4-7}
-If an elected office becomes vacant, the [OCF Decision Making Process](#ocf_decision_making_process) shall designate a member to act in that position until the office can be filled by election.
+If an elected office becomes vacant, the [OCF Decision Making Process](#ocf_decision_making_process) shall designate a member to act in that position until the office can be filled by election or special election as provided by Article 5.2.3.

+_[Amended at the Board meeting of February 11, 2019]._

 #### 4.8 Incapacity